nosarthur/nosarthur.github.io/_posts/2018-02-17-boolean-gates.md

 This convention will fix 4 rows of the unitary matrix, corresponding to input states 000, 010, 100, and 110.
 Here the first two bits are input and the last one is output.

-Note that since 110 is turned to 111, 111 has to be turned to 110.
+Note that since 110 is turned to 111, [unitarity](https://en.wikipedia.org/wiki/Unitarity_(physics)) requires 111 to be turned to 110.
 The remaining 3 rows are undetermined.
 Since they are not used in real computation, any choice will do as long as it makes the matrix unitary.
 The simplest choice is to have these input states map to themselves, i.e.,